trallard/Modules-template/README.md

 If you have trouble understanding what the `baseurl` and `url` variables are visit <https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/>.

-Each of your modules should be declared as a collection in the `_config.yml` file so that jekyll knows where to read:
+Each of your modules/projects should be declared as a collection in the `_config.yml` file so that Jekyll knows where to read:
 ~~~ yaml
 collections:
   - module1